KiwiB/achaea/README.md

 ```
 gg
     Picks up gold off the ground (and automatically puts it in your pack).
+gold
+    Displays the current amount of tracked gold.
 shop for ITEM1 ITEM2...
     Automatically checks wares for ITEM1, ITEM2, etc. when you enter a shop.
 shop